 So let’s talk about re-learning what you know about addiction.
 Few people realize how the nicotine in cigarettes actually changes their brain.
 Dr. Richard Hurt from Mayo Clinic’s Nicotine Dependence Center is a leading expert in the field of smoking cessation.
 In the videos below, Dr. Hurt explains the physical nature of addiction to cigarettes and just how powerful it can be.
 He’ll also tell you how medication can DOUBLE your chances of quitting smoking and help you pick the right one for you.
 Lots of people say they don’t want to use medication to quit smoking, because they think it’s something they should do on their own with just their willpower.
 Or they’ve tried a medication before and don’t think it worked.
 If you’re one of those people, all we can say is trust us on this.
 Just hear what Dr. Hurt has to say and then make up your mind.

-Quit Smoking Aids: Nicotine Gum
+Video: Quit Smoking Aids: Nicotine Gum

 Nicotine gum is the most popular nicotine replacement, partly because it’s easy to use and because you don’t need a prescription.
 You can buy it over the counter.
 Whenever you feel a craving, pop a piece in your mouth, and you'll get a dose of nicotine.
 But you can’t chew it like bubble gum.
 Listen to Dr. Hurt talk about how to make nicotine gum can help you stop smoking.

 Can't see the video?
 Don't stress!
 Dr. Hurt videos are available to view on the desktop site.